epimedai/flowers/README.md

 Running the script will trigger a bunch of prompts, one of which is

 ```
-Do you wish the installer to prepend the Miniconda3 install location to PATH in your /home/esten/.bashrc ? [yes|no]
+Do you wish the installer to initialize Miniconda3 by running conda init? [yes|no]
 ```

 where we recommend you answer yes.
 Once the installer finishes Miniconda is installed, including both Python and pip ready for use.